Display list: Origins in vector displays

+Home computer display list functionality

-One of the earliest popular systems with true display list was the Atari 8-bit family.
+One of the earliest systems with a true display list was the Atari 8-bit computers.
 The display list (actually called so in Atari terminology) is a series of instructions for ANTIC, the video co-processor used in these machines.
-This program, stored in the computer's memory and executed by ANTIC in real time, can specify blank lines, any of six text modes and eight graphics modes, which sections of the screen can be horizontally or vertically fine scrolled, and trigger Display List Interrupts (called raster interrupts or HBI on other systems).
+This program, stored in the computer's memory and executed by ANTIC in real-time, can specify blank lines, any of six text modes and eight graphics modes, which sections of the screen can be horizontally or vertically fine-scrolled, and trigger Display List Interrupts (called raster interrupts or HBI on other systems).

 The Amstrad PCW family contains a Display List function called the 'Roller RAM'.
-This is a 512-byte RAM area consisting of 256 16-bit vectors into RAM, one for each line of the 720 × 256 pixel display.
-Each vector identifies the location of 90 bytes of monochrome pixels that hold the line's 720 pixel states.
-The 90 bytes of 8 pixel states are actually spaced at 8-byte intervals, so there are 7 unused bytes between each byte of pixel data.
-This suits how the text-orientated PCW constructs a typical screen buffer in RAM, where the first character's 8 rows are stored in the first 8 bytes, the second character's rows in the next 8 bytes and so on.
+This is a 512-byte RAM area consisting of 256 16-bit pointers in RAM, one for each line of the 720 × 256 pixel display.
+Each pointer identifies the location of 90 bytes of monochrome pixels that hold the line's 720 pixel states.
+The 90 bytes of 8 pixel states are spaced at 8-byte intervals, so there are 7 unused bytes between each byte of pixel data.
+This suits how the text-orientated PCW constructs a typical screen buffer in RAM, where the first character's 8 rows are stored in the first 8 bytes, the second character's rows in the next 8 bytes, and so on.
 The Roller RAM was implemented to speed up display scrolling as it would have been unacceptably slow for its 3.4 MHz Z80 to move up the 23 KB display buffer 'by hand' i.e. in software.
 The Roller RAM starting entry used at the beginning of a screen refresh is controlled by a Z80-writable I/O register.
 Therefore, the screen can be scrolled simply by changing this I/O register.